turingschool/second-shift/front_end/material/iterating-with-for-loops.md

 9.

 Create a function which takes in an array of numbers and an `upperBound`.
 Your job is to recreate the behavior of the previous exercise, iterating over the array that's passed in and use the `upperBound` instead of the hardcoded `100`.

+---

+## Exercises: for-in loop

+1.

+Write a for loop that iterates 100 times over an array.
+Print out the number to the console so you know you're iterating correctly.
+Populate an object with two keys: `even` and `odd` - the values should be arrays holding either all even numbers or all odd numbers.

+Iterate over the object with the odd and even numbers, in the loop, iterate over the value array and sum all the numbers.
+You can create a new object outside of the `for...in` loop where you can keep the sums of the value arrays.